Death is rarely a cause for celebration, as it is a permanent goodbye to the world you love.

-- Subverted in The Second Try when Asuka gave birth to Aki.
-She and Shinji thought she was suffering Death By Child Birth, when in reality she just passed out.
+- Subverted in The Second Try when Asuka smiles as she gives birth to Aki.
+She and Shinji think she's suffering Death By Child Birth when in reality she just passed out.

 - In The Book of Life, when Xibalba kills him.
 Manolo has a smile on his face, while he silently said Maria's name.

 - In Pixar's Inside Out, in the mind of Riley, Bing Bong, Riley's imaginary friend, sacrifices himself to ensure that Joy lives to help Riley.
 When Joy discovers that Bing Bong is left behind, she's heartbroken but Bing Bong cheerfully waves at her, knowing that this was all for the better.